fyoung28/Stock-Halt-Monitor/README.md

 ## Acknowledgments

-- NASDAQ Trader for providing the halts feed
+- NASDAQ Trader for providing the RSS feed
 - Twilio for SMS functionality
+- BeautifulSoup for HTML parsing